Diablo5G/ELK-Stack-Project/README.md

 What aspect of security do load balancers protect?
 - According to [Azure security baseline for Azure Load Balancer](https://bit.ly/3AnSRPV), the load balancer's main purpose is to distribute web traffic across multiple servers.
 In our network, the load balancer was installed in front of the VM to
-...protect Azure resources within virtual networks
-...  monitor and log the configuration and traffic of virtual networks, subnets, and NICs ...+  protect critical web applications
+⋅⋅⋅protect Azure resources within virtual networks ⋅⋅⋅monitor and log the configuration and traffic of virtual networks, subnets, and NICs ⋅⋅⋅+⋅⋅⋅protect critical web applications
 ...+  deny communications with known malicious IP addresses ...+  record network packets
 ...+  deploy network-based intrusion detection/intrusion prevention systems (IDS/IPS)